Ken Rockwell: Why It’s Important That Every Photographer Knows Ken Rockwell

 Ken and his family now live on Long Island, which is where he was born.
 He made the move from San Diego primarily to be closer to the center of the photography world in the U.S. All the major camera manufacturers have offices in the New York area.
 It is also the location of some of the world’s largest camera retailers.

 Although Ken Rockwell’s Website may be unconventional, he did have a plan.
 He freely admits that he copied the broadcasting business model as the structure for his Web site.
 He worked in radio and TV most of his life, and saw how spending millions of dollars to create the best programming possible could be provided to the public for free, but also generate billions of dollars in advertising.
-There may have been a bit of luck, serendipity, behind Rockwell’s success and elevated status in the Web world; but what he has proven is that success also has much to do with remaining independent, being obligated to no one and simply having fun.
+There may have been a bit of luck, serendipity, behind his success and elevated status in the Web world; but what he has proven is that success and also Ken Rockwell has much to do with remaining independent, being obligated to no one and simply having fun.

 Visit Ken's site here: www.KenRockwell.com